jeremnaf/naf-template/src/skeletons/capabilities/README.md

 Depending on wheter you're using Apis from your backstage catalog or not, you can also find other capability files `*-consumes.yml`.

+### Tech docs

+The mkdocs.yml and the content of the folder /docs contain the technical documentation.
+It's almost the same as this README file, but with integrated display in the backstage application.

+It is based on the backstage TechDocs feature.

-### Catalog info
+### Backstage files

+The generated repository contains specific files for integration into Backstage.
+All these files are located in the /`backstage` folder.

+#### Service

-The `catalog-info.yaml` file is useful for the backstage application.
+The `service/catalog-info.yaml` file is useful for the backstage application.
 It allows you to add a new service component corresponding to this capability in the catalog.

+#### Provided APIs

+The `provided-apis/catalog-info.yaml` and the `provided-apis/openapi.yaml` files are used to add a new API in the backstage catalog.
+This is the API provided by the new service.

+### Deployment files

+The generated repository contains specific files for integration with Kubernetes.
+All these files are located in the /`deploy` folder.